apache/druid/docs/operations/web-console.md

 ## Query

 SQL-based ingestion and the multi-stage query task engine use the **Query** view, which provides you with a UI to edit and use SQL queries.
-You should see this UI automatically in Druid 24.0 and later.

 The following screenshot shows a populated enhanced **Query** view along with a description of its parts: